 The western tussock moth is an occasional pest in coastal apricot orchards.
 A mature larva is 0.5 to 1 inch long with a gray background color and numerous red, blue, and yellow spots.
 Four white tufts of hair emerge from its back as well as two black tufts from its head and one from its tail end.
 Larvae emerge in March and mature in May.
 The wingless female moths mate in early summer and lay eggs in feltlike masses on old cocoons.
 Only one generation is produced each year.

 The larvae are insignificant foliar feeders but may feed on the surface of fruit sufficiently in some years to warrant control measures.
 Feeding results in shallow, scabby, depressed areas at harvest.

 Natural enemies usually keep tussock moth under control.

 Biological control, including the egg parasite Telenomus californicus and naturally occurring diseases, usually restricts tussock moth to occasional outbreaks.

 Organically Acceptable Methods

-Sprays of Bacillus thuringiensis and the Entrust formulation of Spinosad are acceptable for use on organically grown apricots.
+Bacillus thuringiensis sprays and sprays of the Entrust formulation of Spinosad are acceptable for use on organically grown apricots.

 Monitoring and Treatment Decisions